w3c/wai-bcase/index.md

 Further studies[^8] emphasize the benefits to the brand of companies that institute policies of broad diversity.
 Employing people with disabilities is an important aspect of creating a diverse workforce.
 To be successful, the technology that employees use, including websites and applications, must be accessible.

 A well-recognized example of how a brand can be affected is Microsoft.
-After long advocacy and some criticism by accessibility advocates [^9], Microsoft has made a real and appreciable commitment to accessibility  demonstrated in the genuine engagement with stakeholders of all abilities.  and the resulting improvements to products and services.
-Its brand image is stronger and its efforts lauded in the community of people with disabilities.[^10] [^11] [^12]
+After long advocacy and some criticism by accessibility advocates [^9], Microsoft made a real and appreciable commitment to accessibility demonstrated by genuine engagement with stakeholders of all abilities.[^10] The resulting improvements to products and services have strengthened its overall brand image [^11] and accessibility efforts are now lauded in the community of people with disabilities.[^12]

-We asked Barclay’s, a W3C member organization, to share their approach to diversity and inclusion through the accessibility initatives in their company.
-An excerpt from their response is included below.
+Barclay’s shared their approach to diversity and inclusion through the accessibility initatives in their company and how that approach has made them a better company.

 #### Case Study – Barclay’s Bank
 Establishing an organisation-wide accessibility strategy for